CheeseCake87/flask-imp/README.md

 ---

-# What is Flask-Launchpad?
+# What is Flask-BigApp?

 Flask-Launchpad's main purpose is to help simplify the importing of blueprints, templates and models.

 It has a few extra features built in to help with theming, securing pages and password authentication.

-## Minimal Flask-Launchpad app
+## Minimal Flask-BigApp app

 ```app_config.toml``` file is required to sit next to your app's ```__init__.py``` file.